DeiElecti/FreeShow-BIBLE/docs/real-time-bible-verse-display.md

 - **Non-Distracting Presentation:** Use clear, high-contrast text on neutral or slightly transparent backgrounds.
 Subtle fade-in/out animations can make transitions smooth without distracting viewers.
 - **Readable Typography:** Choose large font sizes (suitable for the room), with references (e.g., "John 3:16 [NIV]") shown near the verse.
 Break longer passages into multiple slides rather than shrinking text.
 - **Display Timing:** Keep verses visible while the pastor discusses them.
 Provide configurable auto-hide timers and manual controls for operators to clear or persist verses.
 - **Operator Override:** Offer a control panel that lists the last detected reference, allows manual confirmation/correction, toggles translations, and provides emergency hide/show actions.
+Give the queue drag-style affordances—buttons to set a suggestion as “Next”, move it up or down, or clear it entirely—so the operator can reorder upcoming verses to match the pastor’s emphasis.
 - **Multi-Screen Support:** Support projecting to in-house displays and feeding overlays to live-streaming software (OBS, vMix, etc.).
 - **Visual Consistency:** Allow customization (fonts, colors, logos) to match the church's branding.
 Provide optional confidence monitor output so the pastor can verify what the congregation sees.